 Horses

-Work: Horses have been used throughout history for various types of labor.
-Their size and strength made them compatible companions for human endeavors such as plowing fields, pulling carriages, or assisting them in construction.
+Work: Horses have been used throughout history for various types of labour.
+Their size and strength made them compatible companions for human endeavours such as ploughing fields, pulling carriages, or assisting them in construction.

 Sports: Their speed and agile qualities make horses the stars of numerous equestrian sports.
 Humans have harnessed their athletic abilities for various competitive events such as racing, show jumping, and dressage.